-In this appendix, we derive the second-order expansion of the entanglement entropy for the time-evolved free-theory vacuum under a quench Hamiltonian of the form \cref{eq:IntHam}, introduced in \cref{sec:MomentumSpaceEE}.
+In this appendix, we derive the second order expansion of the entanglement entropy for the time-evolved free-theory vacuum under a quench Hamiltonian of the form in \cref{eq:IntHam}, introduced in \cref{sec:MomentumSpaceEE}.
 We follow a procedure similar to ref.~\cite{Balasubramanian:2011wt}: first, we determine the eigenvalues of the reduced density operator $\hat{\rho}_{X} $ of the system, and then we compute the entanglement entropy using the definition $S_{X} = -\text{Tr}[\hat{\rho}_{X} \ln \hat{\rho}_{X}]$.

 We begin by writing the state of the joint system as the ground state of the free theory time-evolved by the unitary operator of the full theory in the interaction picture

 Inserting a complete set of full system Fock states,